MasterDefault/Fall-2021-CSCI-330-Web-Programming/Slides/Part2: CSS.md

 ![](../Resources/CSS-clear.png)

 # The position Property
-+The position property specifies the type of positioning method used for an element.
++ The position property specifies the type of positioning method used for an element.
 There are four different position values:
 	- static
   	- relative
 	- fixed